adamzw-wheel/designtokens_test/README.md

 # designtokens_test
-testing area for all design tokens
+Testing area for all design tokens.
+This token set is synced with the Wheel Component Library and is currently being used on mulitple Figma files for Foudnations, Componetns and Patterns.

 if you have any comments reach out to me at adam@wheel.com